FranxYao/franxyao.github.io/index.md

 ### UPDATES

 * Feb 15 2018, Our paper _Natural Answer Generation with Heterogeneous Memory_ is accepted by NAACL-HLT 2018!

- - This is a QA system aims to compose answer words into sentences.
+  * This is a QA system aims to compose answer words into sentences.
 Given a question, the system is able to read the question, find answer words from information of different sources, compose these words into sentences with related information in the memory.
- - This work in my summer research project under supervision of Professor [Yansong Feng](https://sites.google.com/site/ysfeng/home)
+  * This work is my summer research project under supervision of Professor [Yansong Feng](https://sites.google.com/site/ysfeng/home)

 * Feb 05 2018, I gave an [introduction](https://francix.github.io/MemNN-Fuyao-EN.html)([CN](https://francix.github.io/MemNN-Fuyao-CN.html)) ([EN pdf](https://francix.github.io/MemNN-Fuyao-EN.pdf), [CN pdf](https://francix.github.io/MemNN-Fuyao-CN.pdf)) about Memory Networks at Toutiao AI Lab.